tuan3w/obsidian-template/README.md

 6. Virtual Assistant

 I do explore [Dual assistant plugin](https://github.com/Psionica/dual-obsidian-client).
 I love the works by Paul Bricman.
-AI assistants will be an powerful tool to support us to exploring ideas in our modern world.
+AI assistants will be an powerful tools to support us to exploring new ideas in our modern world.
 Just follow the guide if you want to try it.

 7. Hot keys